CopyTranslator/CopyTranslator/README.md

 ## Acknowledgements

-`CopyTranslator`'s rebirth depends on the contributions of the following people
+`CopyTranslator`'s rebirth depends on the contributions of the following people or organizations.

 ### UI and UX Design